security-notes/infobyte-faraday-wiki/Usage.md

 ## Faraday Client

-Faraday has 5 different ways to interact with the information:
+With Faraday you have five different ways to interact with the server:

 * [GTK GUI](#gtk-gui)
 * [ZSH UI](#zsh-ui)